Grislow/KnowledgeBase/resources/glossary.md

 ## Comman Line Interface(CLI)
 A program in which you type commands for the operating system to execute.

+## Concurrent Programming
+Pertaining to managing multiple threads of execution at the same time.

 ## Control character
 A character that is used to perform an action and has no literal meaning.
 Some popular examples are:
 * `^@` - __Null__ is used as a string terminator in the C programming language